w3c-ccg/traceability-interop/README.md

 ## [Open API Specification](https://w3c-ccg.github.io/traceability-interop/)

-The spec contains documentation on use cases as well are required and optional API operations.
-You can validate that the openapi spec by running `npm run validate-spec`.
+The spec contains documentation on use cases as well as required and optional API operations.
+You can validate that they conform to the OpenAPI spec by running `npm run validate-spec`.

 ## Importing the Open API Specification Into Postman